Members and Institutions

 katie.ross@emory.edu

-Katherine Ross-Driscoll, PhD, MPH is an Assistant Professor in the Department of Surgery at Emory University School of Medicine.
-Dr. Ross-Driscoll is a member of the Emory Transplant Health Services and Outcomes Research Program of the Department of Surgery, as well as the Health Services Research Center at Emory.
+Katherine Ross-Driscoll, PhD, MPH is an Assistant Professor in the Department of Surgery at Indiana University School of Medicine.
+Dr. Ross-Driscoll was previously an Assistant Professor of Surgery at Emory University, and was a member of the Emory Transplant Health Services and Outcomes Research Program of the Department of Surgery, as well as the Health Services Research Center at Emory.
 She earned her Master of Public Health and PhD, both in Epidemiology, at the Rollins School of Public Health at Emory University.

 Her primary research focuses on the influence that access to care and quality of care has on racial, socioeconomic, and geographic disparities in outcomes among patients with end-stage liver disease (ESLD).
 Dr. Ross-Driscoll has been building a diverse body of work in health services research since her MPH years, has received a variety of research awards including the Young Innovator Award and the Young Investigator Award from the American Society of Transplant Surgeons, and been published in such leading journals as the American Journal of Transplantation, Transplantation, and the Journal of the American Medical Association.